Jaleel White: Other career highlights

 In June 2009, White began appearing in the web series Road to the Altar.
 In the series, White stars as Simon, a 30-something Black man marrying a young Jewish girl named Rochelle.
 In September 2009, White guest starred on the USA Network series Psych, as an estranged college singing buddy of the character Gus.

 In June 2010, White starred in the web series Fake It Till You Make It.
 He also serves as writer and producer of the series.
 The series, which premiered on Hulu, follows the exploits of former child star Reggie Cullen (White) turned image consultant and his three protégés as they hustle to navigate Hollywood.
 In March 2011, White guest starred on the TBS sitcom Are We There Yet?, which reunited him with fellow Family Matters cast member Telma Hopkins.
 Later that same year, White appeared as the star in Cee-Lo Green's music video for his song "Cry Baby".

 In October 2011, White appeared in the season 8 premiere of House, titled "Twenty Vicodin", where he appears as a well-connected inmate, occasionally helping Hugh Laurie's character Gregory House to sneak contraband into the prison.
 In April 2012, White began hosting the Syfy game show Total Blackout.

 In March 2012, White began competing on the 14th season of Dancing with the Stars.
 He was partnered with two-time dance champion Kym Johnson.
 In the opening night's performance, White and Johnson danced the Foxtrot to "The Way You Look Tonight".
 They earned a total of 26 points out of 30.
 White was voted off the series in May 2012.

 In 2015, White appeared in a Scion commercial.

 In 2017, it was announced that CBS picked up his single camera comedy series Me, Myself & I with Bobby Moynihan, that premiered in September 2017.
 After six episodes, it was pulled from the fall schedule, leaving seven episodes unaired, with the network airing the remaining episodes in the summer.

 White began hosting the game show Flip Side in 2024.
 The program was a success, drawing over a million viewers in daytime syndication, and was renewed for a second season in 2025.

+White became the host of the HGTV series Totally 90s House which premiered in August 2026.